By Connected Technology Solutions

 The lessons I learned from this entire experience were twofold:

-At CTS we provide White Glove Delivery and Installation, using direct CTS employees delivering directly from Menomonee Falls, Wisconsin.
-We don’t simply label a third party service as “White Glove” and call it a day.
-This delivery service is one of our most well received and appreciated services.
+For example, we provide White Glove Delivery and installation, using CTS employees delivering directly to our client’s location from Menomonee Falls, Wisconsin.
+Our clients know White Glove is much more than a name or slogan.
+White Glove is one of our most well-received and appreciated services.
 The endless compliments about our drivers and installation teams prove it.
-As a higher priced service option, it certainly delivers.

 Let it be known that at CTS, our price truly is a signal of quality.
-Every product we build is built with intent, craftsmanship, and our clients’ needs in mind.
+Every product we build is built with intent, craftsmanship, and our client’s needs in mind.